Where we Sleep

 Occasionally, the route gives us a place of our own.

-A historic home in a village.
+A historic home in a quilombola village.
 A vacant ranch in the hills.

-After days on end of being received, it’s a rare chance to just close the door, spread out, and rest.
+After days on end of being received, sometimes it feels good to simply close the door, spread out, and make yourself at home.

 Elisa’s House.
 Curralinho